Top 4 cloud computing security challenges

 One reason cloud security is so challenging is that it is complex.
 There are many moving parts to security and compliance, making it easy for critical processes and information to fall through the cracks—leaving you and your organization vulnerable.

-A simple way to cut through the noise is to visualize your data and processes.
-Lucidscale can help.
+A simple way to cut through the noise is to visualize your data and processes using a platform like Lucidscale.

 Lucidscale makes it easy to map out your cloud architecture and governance data so you can assess your current state, identify gaps in your security processes, and get a clear view of each area of your cloud.

-Cloud security concerns, particularly surrounding data security risks, are one of the top barriers to cloud adoption, according to a 2019 report by Synopsys.
+Cloud security concerns, particularly surrounding data security risks, are one of the top barriers to cloud adoption.
 But by identifying and addressing key security challenges, you can create a strategy and implement steps to reduce your risk and increase security across your organization.

 Ready to make the move?
 Start planning your cloud migration today.